boltops-tools/lono/lib/lono/help/cfn/delete.md

 ## Examples

     $ lono cfn delete ec2
-    Are you sure you want to want to delete the stack? (y/N) y
+    Are you sure you want to delete the stack? (y/N) y
     Deleted example stack.
     $